Deadlines, Costs, Forms, and More

 Where can I live?

-Residence Halls (J. Alvin, Mayfield, Walker, Hutchinson), Duplexes, Townhouses.
+Residence Halls (J. Alvin, Mayfield, Walker, Hutchinson), Apartments, and Townhouses.
 Seniors have the option to live off campus.
 Visit our Residence Life and Housing Site for everything you need to know.

 How do I choose a roommate?

 You can either request a roommate ahead of time, meet someone at ERP and choose them, or just fill out the lifestyle info form for us and let us decide.

 Click here for a list of what to bring.

 Will I have my own telephone and internet connection?

 Yes, there are telephone jacks and two internet terminals per room.
 Wireless internet is also available in all dorm rooms and public spaces.

 Forms for Studying in the US

 The I-20 is a legal document that JBU sends to the student.
 The student brings this with them when they go to apply for a visa at the US Embassy.
 This document lets the US consulate know that the student meets our acceptance requirements and has proven that they can afford to come to JBU.
 The I-20 does not guarantee the student a visa.